-Come visit us on Fifty-Sixth Street and you will find hanging behind my desk a full size color rubbing of a NYC sewer manhole cover.
+Come visit us on Fifty-Sixth Street and you will find hanging behind my desk a full-size color rubbing of a NYC sewer manhole cover.
 Produced by an artist-friend in the early nineties, the piece of art is one of my favorites.
 Not only do I admire the image, and the story of its creation, it has also become a mute accomplice when interviewing potential employees.
-Many have heard the urban legends surrounding Microsoft and Google interviews featuring math riddles designed to decide which of the Mensa candidates should be hired.
+Many have heard the urban legends surrounding Microsoft and Google math riddles designed to keep interviewees on their toes and to help decide which of the Mensa candidates to hire.

-For me, I borrowed an interview question from a cousin who runs a large private company here in Manhattan: “why are manhole covers round?”
-Most young people coming to interview at DFA have not heard the question and become off-balance when asked – maybe not as much as “tell us about your five-year plan” – even if they should be.
-Imagine being twenty-something, sitting in an office with a middle-aged architect and a couple of associates at a firm where you would like to get a job offer, and being asked why manhole covers are round.
+For our interviews, I borrowed a question from a cousin who runs a private company here in Manhattan: “why are manhole covers round?”
+Most recent graduates coming to interview at DFA have not heard the question and become off-balance; maybe not as much as “tell us about your five-year plan,” though perhaps they should be.
+Imagine being twenty-something, sitting in an office with a middle-aged architect and a couple of associates at a firm where you would like to secure a job offer, and being asked why manhole covers are round.
 On the surface, the question is simple and seems like something a prospect with a degree from a top-tier architecture school might be expected to know, and yet, most don’t.

-Assuming a candidate does not know the answer, the candidate has to make a series of quick decisions, influenced by trying to figure out the context of the question.
-Why have I been asked this question, and not about my portfolio, academic accomplishments or career goals?
-Very often, the first response is to ask if I could repeat the question.
+When a candidate doesn’t know the answer, he or she must make a series of quick decisions, including trying to figure out the question’s context.
+Why has this question been asked, instead of something about my portfolio, academic accomplishments or career goals?
+Very often, the first response is to ask if the question could be repeated.
 Next comes the guessing game.
-The two most frequent guesses are that round covers can be rolled from place a to b, and that a round manhole cover would save material over a square.
-Both of these are true, but are not the real reason.
-Only once in a great while can a candidate figure out on the spot, even with prompting, that the reason is to save lives; manhole covers cannot fall through the hole no matter which way they are oriented.
+The two most frequent guesses are that round covers can be rolled from place a to b, or that a round manhole cover would save material over a square.
+Both are true, but neither is the real reason.
+Only once in a great while can a candidate figure on the spot, even with prompting, that the reason is to save lives; round manhole covers cannot fall through the hole no matter which way they are oriented.